khushal27/kwikeda/README.md

-This package is designed to do Exploratory Data anaylsis .
-Current for any given input file path,the function load_output will give , output as Datafram containing 3 columns :
+This package is designed to do Exploratory Data anaylsis .For any given input file path this package will give , output as Datafram containing 3 columns :
 Columns:Missing_Count:%Missing